nsnam/ns-3-dev-git/doc/installation/source/system.rst

 Python bindings (ns-3.37 and newer)
 ===================================

 |ns3| Python support now uses `cppyy <https://cppyy.readthedocs.io/en/latest/>`_.
-Version 2.4.2
+Version 3.1.2
-is the most recent supported cppyy release; version 3.0.0 is not currently supported.
+is the most recent supported cppyy release since ns-3.42.

+Cppyy version 2.4.2 should be used from ns-3.37 up to 3.41.

 Due to an `upstream limitation with cppyy <https://github.com/wlav/cppyy/issues/150>`_, Python bindings do not work on macOS machines with Apple silicon (M1 and M2 processors).